 Knowing your targets inside out, from their business needs to their posts on social media is key to knowing your audience and understanding how to engage them using content and language that resonates.

-It takes work but, when you make that breakthrough connection, the results will be well worth the effort.
+So, what does all this mean?
+Account based marketing solves a lot of issues.
+However, it takes work but, when you make that breakthrough connection with these marketing tactics, the results will be well worth your marketing efforts.

 Over to you

-Landing the perfect clients requires a rock-solid strategy and pitch-perfect implementation, and Incisive Edge has been helping businesses to identify and engage with their target accounts since 2009.
+Landing the perfect clients requires a rock-solid strategy and pitch-perfect implementation, and Incisive Edge has been helping businesses to identify and engage with their target account-based marketing tactics for high value accounts clients since 2009.